Evolution of localized pulses in the defocusing modified Korteweg-de Vries equation theory: Analytical and Numerical Solutions: Comparison and Discussion

 \section{Analytical and Numerical Solutions: Comparison and Discussion}

 In this section, we compare our analytical theory with a direct numerical experiment.
 In our numerical simulations, we use the fourth-order split-step Fourier method for the mKdV equation, similar to the approach of Refs.~\cite{muslu03, deiterding13}.
 To avoid artifacts caused by periodic boundary conditions, we employ a large computational domain, $x \in [-1500, 1500]$, with $N=2^{16}$ equally spaced points; the time step used is $\Delta t = 0.001$.
-This method is applied to study the evolution of a quasi-simple DSW evolved from the initial condition